adithya-crypto/classical-hhl_2/README_1.md

 regression problems.
 The HHL algorithm could potentially be used to speed up the training of certain machine learning models.

+## Use Cases
+The HHL algorithm can be applied to a wide range of problems, such as:

+Optimization problems
+Machine learning
+Quantum simulation

-Demonstration of the Implemented Algorithm
+## Demonstration of the Implemented Algorithm

 Now, let\'s see the HHL algorithm in action.
 We have a linear system of equations with matrix A and right-hand side vector b: